 In 2002, I received a scholarship to Massey university for my graduate degree in Education then continued with my studies in Traditional Chinese Medicine under the direction of AM Olatunji at the New Zealand School of Acupuncture and TCM in Wellington.
 I was invited to design courses and teach Auricular Acupuncture on the faculty after doing specialized clinical rotations and training in hospitals using auricular acupuncture for post trauma, integrated stress management and addictions at: Lincoln Hospital in the Bronx, New York, Ballymena clinic in Northern Ireland and a Tel Aviv hospital, Beer Ya'akov.
 In Wellington, New Zealand I introduced a special clinical treatment program for refugees who came from Iraq, Sudan, Afghanistan, Ethiopia, Somalia and other countries in conflict, at the NZTCM campus clinic starting in 2005.

-Over the years I taught in public and Waldorf schools, served as Head of Special Needs departments, a High School Principal, Head of Department at university level, visiting professor, curriculum designer, Program Coordinator, Team Leader, Training Specialist, Project Director, Adviser to Ministries of Education and contractor to the US Department of State, Department of Defense, USAID, IREX, American Centers, UN agencies, British Council and NGOs such as: Save the Children, Norwegian Refugee Council and Physicians for Human Rights.
+Over the years I taught in public and Waldorf schools, served as Head of Special Needs departments, a High School Principal, Head of Department at university level, visiting professor, curriculum designer, Program Coordinator, Team Leader, Training Specialist, Project Director, Education Specialist, Adviser to Ministries of Education and contractor to the US Department of State, Department of Defense, USAID, IREX, American Centers, UN agencies, British Council, American Councils, companies and NGOs such as: Save the Children, Norwegian Refugee Council and Physicians for Human Rights.
 I have been fortunate to be selected for specialized training throughout my career and am grateful to all my trainers, mentors, leaders and advisers.
 I try in earnest to remember their lessons in my own training, teaching, leading, mentoring, research and writing.